 The Lloyd Kiva New Welcome Center is designed to demonstrate IAIA’s commitment to sustainable design.
 The Lloyd Kiva New Welcome Center provides office space for various critical departments within IAIA like Human Resources, Institutional Advancement, Information Technology, Finance, Sponsored Programs, Marketing and Communications, and the President’s Office.

-Located adjacent to the Center for Lifelong Education Conference Center, the Residence Center is the heart of the campus, providing students a convenient, comfortable and safe place to live and flourish during their educational journey at IAIA.
-The Residence Center is a two-story, traditional style dormitory.
-Each of 77 rooms accommodates two students and has a private bath.
-Each floor has a kitchen and a large common area for watching television, playing games, relaxing, and holding meetings or study groups.
+Located adjacent to the Center for Lifelong Education Conference Center, the Residence Center is the heart of the campus, providing students a convenient, comfortable, and safe place to live and flourish during their educational journey at IAIA.
+The Residence Center is a two-story, traditional-style dormitory.
+Each of the 77 rooms accommodates two students and has a private bath.
+Each floor has a kitchen and a large common area for watching television, playing games, relaxing, and holding meetings, or study groups.
 A laundry room is also available on each floor.
-Availbility to outside events for these units varies based on class schedules.

 P (505) 424-2384